QuiqueMartinez/AutoIssueSync/README.md

 ---
 *AutoIssueSync* is a command-line tool for automating the synchronization of project issues with GitHub.
 This tool analyzes `.cs` files in a C# project, identifies attributes tagged with `GitHubIssue`, and ensures that the corresponding issues in a GitHub repository are created, updated, or closed based on the current state of the codebase.

-**IMPORTANT!!** The objective of this utility is to manage all issues' lifecycles through code attributes.
+**IMPORTANT!!** The objective of this utility is to manage all issues' lifecycles through code attributes, pointing to concrete classes or methods.
 It may have undesired effects on issues created manually in Github.

 ## Features